MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/mv-applyoperator.md

   specified) will appear in the output.

-* *Typename*: If used, the name of the type that the individual elements of the `dynamic` array *ArrayExpression* takes.
+* *Typename*: If used, the name of the type that the individual elements of the `dynamic` array *ArrayExpression* take.
 Elements that do not conform to this type will be replaced by a null value.
   (If unspecified, `dynamic` is used by default.)